A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Discussion and closing remarks

 \section{Discussion and closing remarks}

-The main result of this paper is the construction of new kinds of marginal operators for scalar fields in 4D which have a rich structure of RG flows including cyclic flows, and our focus has been on the latter.
+The main result of this paper is the construction of new kinds of marginal operators for scalar fields in 4D with SU(2) symmetry which have a rich structure of RG flows, including cyclic flows, when the SU(2) is broken to U(1), and our focus has been on the latter.
 Such operators make the hamiltonian pseudo-hermitian $H^\dagger = \K H \K$, and thus formally non-unitary.
-The non-unitarity is manifested in negative norm states.
-We showed one can use the operator $\K$ to project onto positive norm states in a way that still leads to a unitary time evolution and can thus describe closed quantum systems.
+The non-unitarity is manifested in some negative norm states.
+We showed that at low energies below the pair-production threshold, or alternatively with a large chemical potential, 2 body scattering is effectively unitary.
 These results are general and stand on their own, and apply to other Lie groups.
 They could have applications to the Standard Model of particle physics in the Higgs sector.
-For instance, two Higgs doublets can exhibit both SSB and a cyclic RG flow.
-To support the validity of our interpretation, we reviewed exact results for QFT's in 2D with beta functions that are identical those for our 2-Higgs models.
+For instance, two SU(2) Higgs doublets can exhibit both SSB and a cyclic RG flow.
+To support the validity of our interpretation, we reviewed exact results for QFT's in 2D with RG beta functions that are identical those for our 2-Higgs models.
 A general feature of cyclic theories is an infinite spectrum of physical masses or condensates with Russian Doll scaling.
-We then took the liberty to speculate that a cyclic RG can perhaps resolve the hierarchy problem, and furthermore, could shed light on the origin of families in the Standard Model, where each new massive family is identified with the next smaller and more massive Russian Doll.
+We then took the liberty to speculate that a cyclic RG can perhaps resolve the hierarchy problem, and furthermore, could shed light on the origin of families in the Standard Model, wherein each additional family is identified with the next ``smaller" and more massive Russian Doll.
+Based on a comparison with some exactly solvable 2D models with identical RG beta functions and flows, we argued that the more massive families should appear as resonances in the S-matrix.

 This work leads to many open questions, and we list a few.